futumaster/langfuse-mcp-better/README.md

 ### LangGraph Integration

-The tool expects LangGraph applications to include node metadata in their observations:
+The tool expects LangGraph applications to include specific metadata in their observations:

 ```python
 # In your LangGraph application, add metadata to track nodes